kalliope-project/kalliope/Docs/brain.md

 signals:
   - order: "say"
 ```
-When you will pronounce "say" or "say hello", it will trigger both synapses.
+When you will pronounce "say hello", it will trigger both synapses.